shah-jalal/devops-workshop/lab-docs/L14-Kubernetes_secrets.md

   `copy auth value to encode`
   cat ~/.docker/config.json | base64 -w0
-  `use above command output in the secret`
+  `use above command output in the kubernetes secret.yaml`
 ```